-^{} This facility will open to traffic in the second half of FY 2019.
 Traffic and toll revenue reflect ramp-up.

-A significant growth in traffic and toll revenue, particularly from FY 2020 through FY 2023, is due to the ramp-up and development in the corridor.
-The toll revenue growth throughout the forecast period reflects the annual indexing of SunPass® and TOLL-BY-PLATE® toll rates.
+A significant growth in traffic and toll revenue, particularly from FY 2021 through FY 2023, is due to the ramp-up and development in the corridor.
+The toll revenue growth throughout the forecast period reflects the annual indexing of SunPass[®] and TOLL-BY-PLATE[®] toll rates.
+The toll revenue forecasts are lower than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the delay in opening this facility from January 2019 to July 2019.